Info Captain

 mitchell Johnson

 Mitchell Johnson is a renowned pacer of Australia.
 We can call him one of the world’s fastest bowlers.
 He was a left-arm bowler who made his quick bowled his fastest delivery of 156.8 km/hr in the year 2013.
-Mitchell Johnson took 313 Test wickets and 239 ODI wickets in his entire cricket career when he played Australia.
+Mitchell Johnson took 313 Test wickets and 239 ODI wickets in his entire cricket career when he played for Australia.

 9- Mohammad Sami